 In effect, this credit has the state general fund pay 7.1 percent of the compensation of Montana residents employed in a certified film production.
-In 2011, film employment credits claimed against individual income tax cost the state general fund \$5,316.
-This is \$0.009 per full-year resident taxpayer.
+In 2013, film employment credits claimed against individual income tax cost the state general fund \$55,391.
+No credits were carried forward to future years, and none of the credits claimed in 2013 were carried forward from 2012.
+The cost was \$0.09 per full-year resident taxpayer.